Some helpful Urban Studies links at the university and around the world.

 Stanford Geospatial Center: The Stanford Geospatial Center (SGC) is dedicated to supporting all faculty, students, and staff with their GIS needs free of charge.
 To achieve this, we provide access to geospatial data, digital map services, and geographic information systems (GIS).

-Stanford in New York City: Stanford's newest off-campus program will launch in fall of 2015, and will feature Urban Studies as one if its core areas of focus.
+Stanford in New York City: Stanford's newest off-campus program that launched in the fall of 2015, features Urban Studies as one if its core areas of focus.

 Research and Reference